psalaets/psalaets.github.io/_posts/2015-01-04-pre-caching-angular-templates-with-gulp.md

 layout: post
 ---

-Development is easier when directive and route templates are in their own files.
-Angular will load them when needed.
-For production deployments you can include the templates as part of your initial js load to reduce http requests made when using your app.
+In production deployments, include directive and route templates as part of your initial js load to reduce http requests made when using your app.

 ### Versions used below